 Students in this course learn about the physiological adjustments that occur within the body during exercise.
-In addition, students learn about the physiological systems as they are physical exercise, affected by including observations of respiratory, circulatory, nervous, and metabolic adjustments to physical exercise.
+In addition, students learn about the physiological systems as they are affected by physical exercise, including observations of respiratory, circulatory, nervous, and metabolic adjustments to physical exercise.